Search Icon

 *When trading less than 50,000 units of the pair’s base currency

-In other words, Saxo’s services are very professional indeed, but they might not be for you if your intention is to speculate with only a few hundred dollars in your account.
+In other words, Saxo’s services are very professional indeed, but they might not be for you if you intend to speculate with only a few hundred dollars in your account.
 On the other hand, there are other perks of investing with Saxo, such as the interest accumulated on your free cash.

 It is also worth pointing out that swap-free trading (Islamic accounts) is not available with Saxo.
 Among the advantages, you can choose from quite a large pool of available base currencies (18 in total).
 Those include AUD, CAD, CHF, CNH, CZK, DKK, EUR, GBP, HKD, HUF, JPY, NOK, NZD, PLN, SEK, SGD, USD, and ZAR.